NOAA-GSL/Global-Data-Animation-Template/README.md

 # Troubleshooting

 This project requires GPU acceleration for rendering.
-Depending on the GPU in your computer you may have to use After Effects built in rendering tool rather than the Adobe Media recorder.
+Depending on the GPU in your computer you may have to use After Effects built in rendering tool rather than the Adobe Media encoder.

 Support is limited, but sos.explorer@noaa.gov with any questions or concerns.